starportx/starportx.github.io/_posts/2014-07-06-shader-volumetric cloud sky.markdown

 project-date: Aug 2021
 client: IGG
 category: Mobile
-description: Simulate volumetric cloud in sky:child of the light, heavy mesh with vertex offset.
+description: Replicate the volumetric cloud in Sky:Child of The Light, by offseting vertices on a heavy mesh.
 ---